vukics/cppqed/doc/index.rst

    User Guide <tutorial>

-To be able to write new modules representing elementary subsystems or interactions, consult the following guide:
+To be able to write new modules representing elementary free subsystems or interactions, consult the following guide:

 .. toctree::
    :maxdepth: 2